numbbo/coco/docs/bbob-biobj/perf-assessment/source/index.rst

 quality indicators of the archive can be used as well.

-To be more concrete, the indicator :math:`\IHV` used here is to be mininized and a combination of the negative hypervolume indicator of the archive with the nadir point as the hypervolume's reference point and the distance to the region of interest :math:`[z_{\text{ideal}}, z_{\text{nadir}}]` after a normalization of the objective space [#]_:
+To be more concrete, the indicator :math:`\IHV` used here is to be mininized and is a combination of the negative hypervolume indicator of the archive with the nadir point as the hypervolume's reference point and the distance to the region of interest :math:`[z_{\text{ideal}}, z_{\text{nadir}}]` after a normalization of the objective space [#]_: